 Osteoporosis is extremely common and very dangerous.
 For one thing, most people don’t know they have bone loss until they experience their first fracture.
 And since complications from hip fractures kill more post-menopausal women than breast cancer, it’s a real concern.

 Gennev’s solution: Obviously, nutrition is huge (again – are you seeing a theme here?) and fortunately, the same things that are good for your brain and heart are also good (or at least not damaging) to your bones: leafy greens, lean proteins, choosing whole foods over processed.
-Make sure vitamin D and Omega 3s and calcium are on your supplements list.
+Make sure you head to our store to grab vitamin D and Omega 3s and calcium.

 Weight-bearing exercise is good for bones, so walking, running, dancing, anything that pits you against gravity is good.
 And while biking and swimming are great cardio exercises, they don’t help your bones, so try to get some of both.
 Watch your posture as well!
 Your body is meant to “stack” so the weight is on your skeleton (which is good for you) and not pulling muscles this way and that (which hurts).

 Yes, the years after that final hot flash fades still have challenges, but being proactive and maintaining healthy lifestyle habits can go a very long way.
-As always, if you have any questions or concerns about your habits, your medications, or anything menopause-related, feel free to make an appointment to consult with one of our physicians or health coaches.
+Make an appointment to talk with one of our doctors, and get on the path to thriving through menopause and beyond!.

 Some of the best years of your life are ahead of you – enjoy!